pelagios/recogito-geonames-packager/README.md

 ## Compiling your own gazetteer package

-Configure the `config.py` file according to your needs.
-Use the `countries` property to list the countries you want included in your package.
+Edit the `config.py` file according to your needs.
+Use the `countries` property to configure which countries to include in your gazetteer file.

 ```python
 countries = [ 'AT' ]